-Design by Example is a workshop technique I developed in Dachis Group.
-It’s used to brainstorm specific interactions and interfaces in order to improve lateral thinking, find interesting solutions and spread knowledge and experiences inside teams.
+Design by Example is a workshop format I developed in Dachis Group.
+It’s used to brainstorm specific interactions and interfaces in order to improve lateral thinking, peer to peer critique, find interesting solutions and spread knowledge inside teams.

 The workshop consists in the following stages: